 “Why do we need this lead capture page?”

 I know, I said this isn’t about you.
 And it still isn’t.
 For the most part.

 But once you know who your audience is, take a minute to decide what you’re going to ask of them.

 Why address what you’re going to ask up front in the “relevance” section?
-Because 61% of B2B marketers say that “generating high-quality leads” is their biggest challenge.
+Because in 2019 63% of B2B marketers say that “generating high-quality leads” is their biggest challenge.
 Because if you’re list building for the sake of list building, you’re missing the point.

 Defining the business goal of a lead page sounds rhetorical, I know.
 This is a lead generation page.
 The goal is the lead, right?

 Sure, but get specific.
 It’s a whole lot easier to come up with a relevant, valuable lead magnet and messaging when you know what information you’re going to be asking for.
 And you’ll have prepared for anyone who’s less than ready to give it up.

 “Built into [your] goals statement is also the seed of another key question, “How will we know if we succeeded?”
 (We’ll know we succeeded if we achieved our goals).”

 Success with a lead page isn’t measured in sales.
 You’re giving them just enough to opt in to receive the next round of relevant content.
 Content like the lead magnet you’re offering in exchange for their information.